 Going forward, try to go into social situations accepting that they may be frustrating or discouraging

 Disappointing experiences are easier to handle if you know ahead of time they may happen.
 They hit harder if you're blindly optimistic, then something goes wrong and catches you off guard.
 The idea isn't to be a giant pessimist and assume every interaction will fail horribly.
-It's more to approach them with the mentally of,"This might work out.
+It's more to approach them with the mentally of,"This might not work out.
 Things won't swing in my favor every time.
 But if it doesn't pan out, I can live with it."

 Try to keep in mind that you have plenty of time to build a fulfilling social life

 This point isn't trying to say, "You've got lots of time, so you should have no bad feelings right now."
 It's that sometimes when people are struggling to make friends or improve their social skills they cause themselves extra stress by believing they have a time limit.
 For example, they may think if they don't figure everything out by the time they're done college then all their opportunities will dry up.
 It's never too late to build a satisfying social life.
 Even if it takes you another six months of searching, you can find a group of friends.
 Yes, you might feel down and frustrated at times during that stretch, but at least the chance to turn things around never goes away.

 Examine your beliefs about what your current lack of results means